 Kimberlin’s CyberKnights robotics team was started in 2015.
-Third, fourth and fifth graders try out for the team and have an opportunity to practice after school on Tuesdays.
+Third, fourth and fifth graders try out for the team and have an opportunity to practice after school on Thursdays.
 Teams work together to build a robot which will compete in VEX IQ tournaments.

 Each team designs their robot to score the maximum number of points during the game.
 They also work on programming the robots to run by themselves.
 Tournaments are set up so that all teams must work together in order to score the most points.